 The Sanctuary - Oklahoma City, OK

-This popular attraction opens up on September 28th.
+This popular attraction opens up in late September 2019.
 The Sanctuary is Oklahoma’s newest and largest haunted house.
-The story is build around an institution following World War II.
+The story is built around an institution following World War II.
 A German Doctor Hammond is hired who later imprisons the owner and conducts horrible Nazi like experiments on the patients.
 The attraction is much like a live horror movie.
 Being new, the owners of The Sanctuary use some of the latest Hollywood styled set designs and themes.
 Experience their state of the art special effects this year.
 Ticket are only $25.
 The show starts every Friday and Saturday night.
 Doors open at 8 pm and close at 12 am.

 Trail of Fear - Luther, OK